mghanii/golang-vs-csharp/README.md

 ---

-- Inheritance is "is a" relationship: Dog is an Animal.
+- Inheritance is "is a" relationship: 🐶 is an Animal.
 - Method overriding: change the implementation of a function
    in the derived class that is defined in the base class.
 - C# doesn't support multiple inheritance through classes.